RTEMS/rtems-docs/eng/req-eng.rst

 Requirements shall not be in conflict with each other inside a specification.
 A bad example is:

-RTEMS-CLASSIC-SEMAPHORE-MTXOBWAIT
+spec:/classic/sema/mtx-obtain-wait
-    If a mutex is not available, the mutex obtain directive shall enqueue the calling thread on the wait queue of the mutex.
+    When a mutex is not available, the mutex obtain directive shall enqueue the calling thread on the wait queue of the mutex.

-RTEMS-CLASSIC-SEMAPHORE-MTXOBERRUNSAT
+spec:/classic/sema/mtx-obtain-err-unsat
     If a mutex is not available, the mutex obtain directive shall return the RTEMS_UNSATISFIED status.

 To resolve this conflict, a condition may be added:

-RTEMS-CLASSIC-SEMAPHORE-MTXOBWAIT
+spec:/classic/sema/mtx-obtain-wait
-    If a mutex is not available, when the RTEMS_WAIT option is set, the mutex obtain directive shall enqueue the calling thread on the wait queue of the mutex.
+    When a mutex is not available and the RTEMS_WAIT option is set, the mutex obtain directive shall enqueue the calling thread on the wait queue of the mutex.

-RTEMS-CLASSIC-SEMAPHORE-MTXOBERRUNSAT
+spec:/classic/sema/mtx-obtain-err-unsat
     If a mutex is not available, when the RTEMS_WAIT option is not set, the mutex obtain directive shall return the RTEMS_UNSATISFIED status.